Skip to Content

 What & Why?

 The Sonoma County Regional Parks Department (Regional Parks) is planning for the opening of a coastal ridge park.
 The future Wright Hill Regional Park and Open Space Preserve (Park & Preserve) is located three miles southeast of the town of Jenner, running along the coastal ridges adjacent to thousands of acres of Sonoma Coast State Park.
 The 1,236-acre park offers spectacular ocean and coastal mountain views, a historic ranch, and diverse wildland habitat to explore.
-Regional Parks recognized that the Park & Preserve is on the ancestral lands of the Southern Pomo and Coast Miwok who are the original caretakers of this area.
+Regional Parks recognizes that the Park & Preserve is on the ancestral lands of the Southern Pomo and Coast Miwok who are the original caretakers of this area.
 We respectfully acknowledge the Indigenous peoples who have been stewarding and maintaining relationships on this land as knowledge keepers for millennia.

 Wildlife and habitat are diverse on the property and the landscape includes coastal prairie, a redwood grove, and forest of mixed tree types.
 Filling a critical gap in public access land between Bodega Bay, the Jenner Headlands, Monte Rio and Shell Beach, Wright Hill Regional Park & Open Space Preserve helps to further complete a larger network of intact wildlife corridor and recreation trails on the Sonoma Coast.